top of page

 honey and wildfire are both the color gold

-I grew up in a small, Georgia town; in a house across the street from a cemetery and down the street from some goats.
-It was thirty minutes from everything hustling and bustling.
-Both of my parents were blue-collar construction workers and I have a knack for assembling things myself (with instructions of course).
+I grew up in a small, Georgia town; in a house across the street from a cemetery, down the street from goats.
+It was thirty minutes from everything that mattered.
+Both of my parents were blue-collar construction workers.

-Mental health awareness is fundamental to me.
+My father died when I was young.
 My mom was an undiagnosed bipolar alcoholic.
 I know she loved me and she tried her best, but it was difficult being her daughter.
-I've been diagnosed with C-PTSD due to our combative relationship.
+When I was 16 years old, I wrote my suicide letter.

 xoxo